-The RE course develops pupils’ understanding of Christianity and other principal religions and other world views that offer answers to challenging questions.
-It offers opportunities for personal reflection and spiritual development.
-It enhances students’ awareness and understanding of religions, beliefs, teachings, practices and forms of expression.
+RE develops students’ understanding of Christianity and other principal religions, including nonbelievers and offers responses to challenging questions.
+Personal reflection and spiritual development are central to the curriculum.
+RE enhances students’ awareness and understanding of religions, beliefs, teachings, practices and forms of expression.
 Essential to good learning is open-mindedness, self-awareness, respect for all and appreciation and wonder.